 Statistics & Evidence

-The following are a few key indicators assembled from Western journalists and overseas human rights workers.
+The following are key indicators quantifying this human rights crisis.

 70–100 Million Falun Gong Practitioners